pwolfe8/FPGA_Clapping_Pattern_Detection/Instructions/Instructions.md

 ## Boundary Compare
-(compares "bank_array" to see if it matches a pattern)
+compares recorded pattern with a stored pattern to check for a match
 * files:
     - typePack.vhd
     - src/shift_register.vhd